CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Behavior Tag Time Series
 `Almost all text in a data warehouse is descriptive text in dimension tables.
 Data mining customer cluster analyses typically results in textual behavior tags, often identified on a periodic basis`.
 In this case, the customers’ behavior measurements over time become a sequence of these behavior tags; `this time series should be stored as positional attributes in the customer dimension, along with an optional text string for the complete sequence of tags`.
 The behavior tags are modeled in a positional design because the behavior tags are the target of complex simultaneous queries rather than numeric computations.

+### Behavior Study Groups
+`Complex customer behavior can sometimes be discovered only by running lengthy iterative analyses.
+In these cases, it is impractical to embed the behavior analyses inside every BI application that wants to constrain all the members of the customer dimension who exhibit the complex behavior`.
+The results of the complex behavior analyses, however, `can be captured in a simple table, called a study group, consisting only of the customers’ durable keys.
+This static table can then be used as a kind of filter on any dimensional schema with a customer dimension by constraining the study group column to the customer dimension’s durable key in the target schema at query time`.
+Multiple study groups can be defined and derivative study groups can be created with intersections, unions, and set differences.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.